 And I was being respectful.

-He goes, let me for an all right.
+He goes, let me furnish.

 And I'm like, I gave him an answer.

-I gave him every statistic about Obama, how awful the eight years under Obama were for the forgotten men and women.
+You know, I gave him every statistic about Obama, how awful the eight years under Obama were for the forgotten men and women.

-They don't give a flying rip about what drives all they want to do is say they want to use me to say to hurt to somehow associate me with the president because I like him and say, look at the president has done interviews with this guy.
+They don't give a flying rip about what drives all they want to do is say they want to use me to say to hurt, to somehow associate me with the president because I like him and say, look at the president has done interviews with this guy.

 That's all they want to do.